 A second option

 My wife (Lynette) is also looking for extra activity – preferably out of the home with a little more social interaction than just me.
 I'm sure you can imagine how difficult it must be stuck at home with a boring accountant for her only company.
 Her aims aren't limited to accounting practices.
-For example it may be that you have clients who need training in or assistance with the basics of running an office, including perhaps basic bookkeeping.
+It may be that you have clients who need training in or assistance with the basics of running an office, including perhaps basic bookkeeping.
 Or it could be totally outside the world of accounts (apparently there is life outside of accounting).
-One job entailed scanning of decades of techncial papers for a firm which was relocating to smaller premises.
+One job entailed scanning of decades of technical papers for a firm which was relocating to smaller premises.

-We would be happy to discuss such situations, or anything else that comes to mind.
+We would be happy to discuss such situations or anything else that comes to mind.
 Call or email us and we can see if we can do business together.